jupyter-widgets/ipywidgets/docs/source/embedding.md

 Specifically:

- - `widgetsnbextension` provides the implementation of a specialized widget manager for the `Classic Notebook`, and the packaging logic as a notebook extension.
+ - The `widgetsnbextension` Python package provides the implementation of a specialized widget manager for the classic Jupyter notebook, and the packaging logic as a notebook extension.
- - `jupyterlab_widgets` provides the implementation of a specialized widget manager for the context of `JupyterLab`, and the packaging logic as a lab extension.
+ - The `@jupyter-widgets/jupyterlab-manager` npm package provides the implementation of a specialized widget manager for the context of `JupyterLab`, and the packaging logic as a lab extension.
- - The embed manager implemented in `@jupyter-widgets/html-manager` is a specialization of the base  widget manager used for the static embedding of widgets used by the `Sphinx` extension, `nbviewer`, and the "Embed Widgets" command discussed above.
+ - The embed manager implemented in the `@jupyter-widgets/html-manager` npm package is a specialization of the base  widget manager used for the static embedding of widgets used by the `Sphinx` extension, `nbviewer`, and the "Embed Widgets" command discussed above.